 “We all have a tremendous energy within us more powerful than an atomic bomb which is a fantastic resource to achieve the highest goal of enlightenment.”

-The radical instantaneous approach recognises that renunciation, love and compassion, the void filled with wisdom and bliss is actually already existing in a complete and eternal way within every sentient beings.
-The teachings say that all that is required is to give up all pursuits and all efforts to get anywhere else and instead rest in your natural state of completion and fulfilment.
-Because our nature is already perfect sometimes referred to as pure awareness or just simple as Being, we only have to stop all fabrication and manipulation and come to rest in the great natural peace of who we truly are.
+The direct approach recognises that renunciation, love and compassion and bliss are already existing in a complete and eternal way within every sentient beings.
+Somtimes known as Buddha Nature, these teachings say that all that is required is to give up all pursuits and all efforts to get anywhere else and instead rest in your natural state of completion and fulfilment.
+Because our nature is already perfect sometimes referred to as pure awareness or clear light, we only have to stop all fabrication and manipulation and come to rest in the great natural peace of who we truly are.